Do You Face Charges for an Assault on a Family Member in Virginia?

-A domestic assault conviction can also mean you will not be able to possess or carry a firearm under federal law.
-You may lose a security clearance that could affect your job, and immigration status also could be endangered.
+A domestic assault conviction can also mean you cannot possess or carry a firearm under federal law.
+You may lose a security clearance that could affect your job, and your immigration status also could be endangered.

-When you are faced with domestic violence charges, it’s important to do everything possible to avoid a conviction.
+When you are faced with domestic violence charges, it’s essential to do everything possible to avoid a conviction.
 Depending on the circumstances, common defense strategies include:

 Being faced with domestic violence charges is a frightening experience, as consequences are potentially severe, so it’s natural to have concerns.
 Here are some answers to questions Cody Villalon is often asked:

-You still need a good attorney.
-In Virginia the victim of an assault on family member has no right to drop the charge.
+You still need an attorney.
+In Virginia the victim of an assault on a family member has no right to drop the charge.
 The Commonwealth will often still want to prosecute you and may even threaten to charge the victim with additional charges of their own if they don’t cooperate as a witness against you.
 You still need the strongest defense you can get.